Nemani Kavuru

-Nemani Kavuru (born April 8, 1928) is a former Fijian cricketer.
+Nemani Kavuru (8 April 1928 – January 2014) was a Fijian cricketer.
 Kavuru was a right-handed batsman who bowled right-arm medium pace.

 Kavuru made his first-class debut for Fiji in 1954 against Wellington during Fiji's 1953/54 tour of New Zealand.
 During the tour he a further first-class match against Auckland, which was his final first-class match for Fiji.

 In his 2 first-class matches for Fiji he scored 41 runs at a batting average of 13.66, with a high score of 22.
 With the ball he took 3 wickets at a bowling average of 28.33, with best figures of 1/6.
 In the field Kavuru took a single catch.

 Kavuru also represented Fiji in 10 non first-class matches in their 1953/54 tour of New Zealand, with his final match for Fiji coming against Bay of Plenty.

+Kavuru died in January 2014, at the age of 85.